 Police misconduct

-If your legal rights were violated by law enforcement officers, then you may be able to have your charges dismissed or you may be found not guilty of committing burglary.
-Examples of police misconduct include coercing a confession, planting evidence, leading witnesses, or illegal search and seizure.
+If your legal rights were violated by law enforcement, then you may be able to have your charges dismissed or you may be found not guilty of committing burglary.
+Examples of misconduct include coercing a confession, planting evidence, leading witnesses, or illegal search and seizure, or police officers failing to read you your miranda rights.

 Los Angeles burglary attorney

-If you or someone you love has been charged with burglary, it’s important that you contact a criminal defense attorney who can assist you with your case.
-The Helfend Law Group provides expert defense against charges of burglary as well as all types of California state and federal offenses.
+If you or someone you love has been charged with burglary, it’s important that you contact an experienced Los Angeles criminal defense attorney who can assist you with your criminal case.
+The Helfend Law Group provides expert defense for clients facing serious criminal charges such as burglary, violent crimes, DUI, and other California state and federal offenses.

-Attorney Robert M. Helfend has been recognized for his extensive legal knowledge and expertise by Lead Counsel, SuperLawyers, and the National Trial Lawyers top 100.
+Los Angeles criminal defense lawyer Robert M. Helfend has been providing legal representation to clients in southern California for more than four decades.
+He has been recognized for his extensive legal knowledge and expertise by Lead Counsel, SuperLawyers, and the National Trial Lawyers top 100.
 We can provide you with the aggressive legal defense and dedicated support that you need.
 Call us today for a free initial consultation – 800-834-6434.